StephenWalker99/php-mysql-Dynamic-carousel/README.md

 # php-mysql-Dynamic-carousel
-This example of a bootstrap generic carousel is created using a mysql database and php.
+This example of a bootstrap 4 template using owl carousel and is created using a mysql database and php.